EvilForge/Gro-Shine-F-AltFW/README.md

 LOTS of respect to the guy that created this originally.. https://github.com/otti/Growatt_ShineWiFi-S (and of course, all the repos he used to create his work)

-## Heading 2 ##
-How I backed up and updated the device:
+##How I backed up and updated the device:##
 (Win11 based ShineWifi-F firmware dump and update)

-I downloaded 'esptool-v4.1-win64' and extracted it to a folder.
+* I downloaded 'esptool-v4.1-win64' and extracted it to a folder.
-Cut traces to R16, R11 and 3232EE chip.
+* Cut traces to R16, R11 and 3232EE chip.
-Connect USB-TTL interface to breakout pins (be sure to set voltage to 3.3V first!!)
+* Connect USB-TTL interface to breakout pins (be sure to set voltage to 3.3V first!!)
-  Gnd to Gnd
+    * Gnd to Gnd
-  3.3v to 3.3v source (if youre just plugging it into a USB slot to power it skip this, you only need GND and TX/RX) TX on the board to RX on your interface
+    * 3.3v to 3.3v source (if youre just plugging it into a USB slot to power it skip this, you only need GND and TX/RX)
+    * TX on the board to RX on your interface
-  RX on the board to TX on your interface
+    * RX on the board to TX on your interface
-Plug in the interface and power the board (if your interface isnt doing it).
+* Plug in the interface and power the board (if your interface isnt doing it).
-Open a cmd prompt to your extraced esptool folder, run the following command (I use windows terminal):
+* Open a cmd prompt to your extraced esptool folder, run the following command (I use windows terminal):

-.\esptool.exe --port COM4 read_flash 0x00000 0x400000 image4M.bin
+`.\esptool.exe --port COM4 read_flash 0x00000 0x400000 image4M.bin

 Response from utility:
 esptool.py v4.1